qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 **Project files**

-* :guilabel:`Open project on launch` |selectstring| (choose between 'New', 'Most recent' and 'Specific').
-When choosing 'Specific' use the |browsebutton|
+* :guilabel:`Open project on launch` |selectString| (choose between 'New', 'Most recent' and 'Specific').
+When choosing 'Specific' use the |browseButton|
   to define a project.
 * |checkbox| :guilabel:`Create new project from default project`.
 You have the possibility to press on :guilabel:`Set current project as default` or on